RaminHAL9001/haskell-exercises/Calculator.md

 In the following exercises, we will learn how to create parsers for a very simple arithmetic calculator language in Haskell.

-In these exercises, we will learn about the basics of "parser combinators" by creating our own simple parser combinator library.
+In these exercises, students will learn about the basics of "parser combinators" by creating our own simple parser combinator library.
 This will give us a deep understanding of how industrial parser combinator libraries such as Attoparsec or Megaparsec work